-My areas of research are consciousness studies, moral psychology, and value theory.
+My areas of research are consciousness studies, moral psychology, and the theory of well-being.

 In my dissertation, I discuss the phenomenology, metaphysics, and ethics of pleasure and pain.
 I argue that in order to do justice to the phenomenology of pleasure and pain we need to admit of non-sensory modalities of experience.
 I draw on cognitive science and emotion theory to advance the view that pleasure and pain are non-sensory conscious experiences, and I argue that they are fundamentally valuable for our well-being.
 I defend these claims from two classic objections.
 The first is an objection to experientialism about pleasure and pain, known as “the heterogeneity objection”.
 The second is an objection to experientialism about well-being, known as “the experience-machine objection”.